 Many crimes in any city relate to theft, including shoplifting, burglary, larceny, and embezzlement.
 In California, petty theft is when someone steals property valued at less than $950 while grand theft is when the stolen property is worth more than $950.
 Petty theft is a misdemeanor punishable by a fine up to $1,000 and 6 months in jail.
 Grand theft is generally a felony, which means the defendant faces up to 3 years in jail.

 Being charged with any crime is a terrifying experience.
 If you’ve never dealt with the police or the criminal courts before, you may be intimidated and wonder what your best move is.
-The next best step after being arrested for a crime is to call a criminal defense attorney before answering any of the police officer’s questions.
+The next best step after being arrested for a crime is to call a criminal defense attorney in El Cajon before answering any of the police officer’s questions.
 You absolutely have the right to an attorney and do not have to speak with the police until you’ve had time to consult with your attorney.